Welcome to service dog laws in California

 If a business normally charges a fee to people whose pets cause damage to hotel property, then someone with a disability who uses a service dog may be charged the same fee.

-Read more: Are Service Dogs Allowed in Hotels?
+Read more on our blog: Are Service Dogs Allowed in Hotels?

 Under the federal ADA – Americans with Disabilities Act – service dog laws, people with disabilities are permitted to accompany more than one service animal while out and about in public places.